Jbishop-temple/PhishPy/README.md

 Final Project for CIS 1051 Fall 2025:
 Email  Analyzer

-A Python command-line tool that connects to your email inbox to detect and analyze possible phishing threats.
+A Python command-line tool that connects to your email  to detect and analyze possible phishing threats.
 The application provides two specialized modes for email security analysis.

 Features: